cyverse-austria/docs/docs/services/kubernetes/index.md

 12. <del>[de-mailer](https://github.com/cyverse-de/de-mailer) :  A go module that send email notifications to users.
 This module will support HTML and rich text emails.</del>

 13. de-nginx
-14. [de-stats](https://github.com/cyverse-de/de-stats) : Service for obtaining CyVerse Discovery Environment stats and metrics.
+14. <del>[de-stats](https://github.com/cyverse-de/de-stats) : Service for obtaining CyVerse Discovery Environment stats and metrics.</del>
 15. [de-webhooks](https://github.com/cyverse-de/de-webhooks) : A service that listens to AMQP queues for DE notifications, check if the user has webhooks defined for that notification type and then post the notification to webhook if one is defined.
 16. [dewey](https://github.com/cyverse-de/dewey) : An AMQP message based iRODS indexer for elasticsearch.
 17. [email-requests](https://github.com/cyverse-de/email-requests) : A simple service to wait for email requests to arrive over AMQP and forward them to cyverse-email.